Free no-obligation site survey · Nationwide coverage Contact Us

 • Rendered and brick walls: breathable, water-shedding finishes

-Many older agricultural roofs are fibre-cement containing asbestos.
-Removal is disruptive, costly and creates a licensed disposal burden, so encapsulation is often the more sensible route: a specialist coating is applied over the sheets to seal the surface, bind fibres in place and stop further weather damage, leaving the roof watertight and the building in use.
-Encapsulation should only follow a proper condition assessment, and we will advise if a roof is too far gone to treat.
+Many older farm roofs are fibre-cement containing asbestos.
+Removal is disruptive, costly and brings a licensed disposal burden, so encapsulation is often the more sensible route: a specialist coating over the sheets seals the surface, binds the fibres and stops further weather damage, leaving the roof watertight and the building in use.
+Encapsulation should only follow a proper condition assessment, and we will say if a roof is too far gone to treat.

-On profiled metal roofs, the exposed cut edges of overlapping sheets rust first and fail early.
-Our cut-edge corrosion treatment cleans back the affected metal and rebuilds protection at these vulnerable laps, halting the rust before it eats into sound sheeting.
+On profiled metal roofs, the exposed cut edges of the overlapping sheets rust first and fail early.
+Our cut-edge corrosion treatment cleans back the affected metal and rebuilds the protection at those vulnerable laps, halting the rust before it eats into sound sheeting.

 Gallery